Cash Assistance Programs

 4. If a non-parent relative chooses to get TANF for multiple siblings in their care, they can choose to exclude one or more siblings as a “recipient" if they have income or including that sibling would cause TANF ineligibility.

-EXAMPLE A grandmother is the caretaker for her two grandchildren who have different mothers, making them half-siblings.
-One of the children is receiving Social Security Survivors Benefits from their mothers Social Security claim.
-The grandmother can choose not to include that sibling in the AU and not count them in the needs.
+EXAMPLE Heka, a grandparent is the caretaker for their two grandchildren, Jorga and Malcolm, who are half-siblings.
+Jorga receives Social Security Survivors Benefits.
+Heka can choose not to include Jorga in the assistance unit and not count them in the needs.

-EXAMPLE A child is living with their half-sibling and the half-siblings mother.
-The mother is not the parent of this child and has no financial responsibility for this child.
-She is working and has income.
-She can choose to apply for non-needy TANF for the child that is not hers, and not include her child in the needs, since including her child would require her to be part of the TANF AU and her income would cause the AU to be over income for TANF.
+EXAMPLE A child, Mohammad is living with their half-sibling, Liam and Liam's mother, Astrid, who is not the parent of Mohammad and has no financial responsibility for this child.
+Astrid is working and has income.
+Astrid can choose to apply for non-needy TANF for Mohammad and not include Liam in the needs, since including herself and Liam would cause the assistance unit to be over income for TANF.

 1. Child in common of unmarried parents:

-Unmarried parents that live together may choose to exclude their common child if one of the parents is a TANF or SFA recipient.
+Unmarried parents who live together may choose to exclude their common child if either or both parents are a TANF or SFA recipient.

-EXAMPLE A mother and her two children get TANF and live with the mothers' boyfriend, who is not the father of the children.
-The mother gives birth to her boyfriend's child.
-The mother can choose whether or not to include the baby in the AU.
-If we include the baby, we must include the boyfriend.
-If the boyfriend has income or resources, it may be the best for the client to not include the common child.
+EXAMPLE Olivia and her two children, Sofia and Luka, get TANF and live with the mothers' boyfriend, Artem who is not the father of the children.
+Olivia gives birth to her and Artem's child, Ana.
+Since Olivia is a TANF recipient and not married to Artem, she can choose whether or not to include the Ana in the assistance unit.
+If we include Ana, we must include Artem.
+If Artem has income or resources, it may be the best for the household to not include their common child, Ana.

-EXAMPLE Two unrelated TANF AUs get assistance and live together.
-(AU#1 is a woman and her two children.
-AU#2 is a man and his two children.)
-The woman and man have a child in common and want to exclude the child in common from being on assistance.
-Because both parents are recipients of assistance, then neither parent is able to financially support the child in common.
-Therefore, they do not have the option to exclude the child from the AU.
-They will need to become one TANF household (one AU) as required under WAC 388-408-0030.
+EXAMPLE Two unrelated TANF families get assistance and live together.
+Household 1 is Kelly and her two children, Jacob and Althea.
+Household 2 is Adriel and his two children, Abigail and Isabella.
+Kelly and Adriel welcome their newborn, Samuel, and now have a child in common, who they want to exclude from being on assistance.
+Because both parents are recipients of assistance, they do not have the option to exclude their newborn, Samuel, and remain in separate assistance units.
+They need to become one TANF household (one assistance unit) as required under WAC 388-408-0030.

-EXAMPLE AU contains a woman, her boyfriend, his child, and their common child.
-Nobody gets TANF or SFA.
-The boyfriend applies for TANF for himself and his child only.
-He doesn't want to include the common child because the mom gets UC and can provide for their child.
-As an applicant, the boyfriend doesn't have the choice to exclude the common child.
-All four people are in the AU since we can't exclude the common child for a reason other than need.
+EXAMPLE Alex and their significant other, Cam, their child, Kimani and Cam's child, Camilla, apply for TANF.
+Nobody is active on TANF or SFA.
+Cam applies for TANF for himself and his child, Camilla only.
+He doesn't want to include the common child, Kimani, because Alex gets UC and can provide for their child.
+As an applicant, Cam doesn't have the choice to exclude their child Kimani.
+All four people are required to be in the assistance unit.

-NOTE: In the example above, if the AU is eligible when we include the woman's income, the AU can then exclude the common child because it is now a recipient AU.
-If the family is eligible in the month of application, you can consider them as recipients and exclude the child before you issue benefits for the AU.
+NOTE: In this example, if the entire household is eligible when we include Alex's income, the household can choose to exclude Alex and Kimani, as we can consider this a recipient assistance unit.
+If the family is eligible in the month of application, you can consider them as recipients and exclude the child, Kimani and co-parent, Alex before you issue benefits.

 EXAMPLE Susan applies for assistance for herself and her two children from a previous marriage.
 She lives with her husband Doug and his child from a previous marriage - Timmy.
 The couple doesn't have a child in common.
 She doesn't want assistance for Doug or Timmy because he works and gets child support.
 Even though we can exclude Timmy from the AU because he is the other children's stepbrother, we must include Doug because he is the stepfather of Susan's two children.
 If we exclude Timmy, we would allocate some of Doug's earned income to Timmy.
 See INCOME - Allocation and Deeming.